Myrrha

 The myth details the incestuous relationship between Myrrha and her father, Cinyras.
 Myrrha falls in love with her father and tricks him into sexual intercourse.
 After discovering her identity, Cinyras draws his sword and pursues Myrrha.
 She flees across Arabia and, after nine months, turns to the gods for help.
 They take pity on her and transform her into a myrrh tree.
 While in plant form, Myrrha gives birth to Adonis.
-According to legend, the aromatic exudings of the myrrh tree are Myrrha's tears.
+According to legend, the aromatic exudate of the myrrh tree are Myrrha's tears.

 The most familiar form of the myth was recounted in the Metamorphoses of Ovid, and the story was the subject of the most famous work (now lost) of the poet Helvius Cinna.
 Several alternate versions appeared in the Bibliotheca, the Fabulae of Hyginus, and the Metamorphoses of Antoninus Liberalis, with major variations depicting Myrrha's father as the Assyrian king Theias or depicting Aphrodite as having engineered the tragic liaison.
 Critical interpretation of the myth has considered Myrrha's refusal of conventional sexual relations to have provoked her incest, with the ensuing transformation to tree as a silencing punishment.
 It has been suggested that the taboo of incest marks the difference between culture and nature and that Ovid's version of Myrrha showed this.
 A translation of Ovid's Myrrha, by English poet John Dryden in 1700, has been interpreted as a metaphor for British politics of the time, linking Myrrha to Mary II and Cinyras to James II.

 In post-classical times, Myrrha has had widespread influence in Western culture.
 She was mentioned in the Divine Comedy by Dante, was an inspiration for Mirra by Vittorio Alfieri, and was alluded to in Mathilda by Mary Shelley.
 In the play Sardanapalus by Byron, a character named Myrrha appeared, whom critics interpreted as a symbol of Byron's dream of romantic love.
 The myth of Myrrha was one of 24 tales retold in Tales from Ovid by English poet Ted Hughes.
+Her story was the focal point of Frank Bidart's long poem The Second Hour of the Night.
 In art, Myrrha's seduction of her father has been illustrated by German engraver Virgil Solis, her tree-metamorphosis by French engraver Bernard Picart and Italian painter Marcantonio Franceschini, while French engraver Gustave Doré chose to depict Myrrha in Hell as a part of his series of engravings for Dante's Divine Comedy.
 In music, she has appeared in pieces by Sousa and Ravel.
 She was also the inspiration for several species' scientific names and an asteroid.